 Benigna and Mario's safari route map

-Benigna and her husband Mario del Priori were lucky enough to spend some time in the Serengeti National Park in mid-December 2014 - an experience which they say will remain in their memories forever.
+Benigna and her husband Mario del Priori were lucky enough to spend some time in the Serengeti National Park; an experience which they say will remain in their memories forever.

 Mario and Benigna